Confirmation of Status

-- Preparation: You should encourage your student to make use of the MPLS Confirmation of Status Checklist.
+- Preparation: You should encourage your student to make use of the MPLS Confirmation of Status Checklist (see above).
 It maps directly onto the assessment criteria that the assessors will be using.
 As supervisor you should also familiarise yourself with the requirements for confirmation of status in good time, and perhaps consider how preparation for the assessment can be part of day to day work, rather than your student having to approach it as an isolated process.

 - MPLS Preparing for Confirmation of Status form.
 The student should use this form to reflect on their progress towards confirmation; it has again been designed to support the student in reflecting explicitly on how their work meets the assessment criteria.
 It should be completed and submitted in GSR the term before the confirmation assessment is due to take place.
 A copy of the completed form will be given to the confirmation assessors as part of the assessment.
 You should actively encourage the student to engage with it, and ideally use a supervision session to go through it and discuss it together.
 This will also help you and the student identify any specific areas where they might still need help.
 Download the Preparing for Confirmation of Status form (Word document) or you can view the Preparing for Confirmation of Status form as a webpage.
 A copy of this form has been provided here for information only, students should ensure that they complete and submit this form in GSR.